ratbag98/PySquaredle/README.md

 to trim the list appropriately.

+## GUI

+New feature: a PyQt6-based GUI that shows individual word solutions by the magic of squiggly lines.

 ## Basic program logic

 The puzzle is represented as a string.
 Most of the code uses indexes into this